sankarbhavanib/Documentaion/DevOpsEngineer.md

-## Requrements
+## Topics

-AWS
+Experienced with AWS systems

-Knowledge of CI & CD is mandatory
+Experienced with CI & CD (cointinius integration and continous deployment)

-Experience with Configuration Management in Puppet, Chef, or CF Engine
+Experienced with Configuration Management in Puppet, Chef, or CF Engine

-Knowledge of dockers/containers,micro service/kafka/mesos/marathon
+Experienced with dockers/containers,micro service/kafka/mesos/marathon